The No BS Guide to Strength After 40: Stupid TikTok Trends and Why Your Results Suck

 If you aren’t adding weight to the bar, adding reps to the set, or improving your form, you aren’t training.
 You’re just exercising.
 Most men at the gym are doing the same 225-pound bench press for the same 10 reps they did in 2022.
 That is a mathematical stalemate.
 Your body is an adaptation machine, but it is also efficient; it will not waste energy building expensive muscle tissue unless it is absolutely forced to do so by increasing demands.

 It’s the law of Progressive Overload.
 It is the gradual increase of stress placed upon the body during exercise.
 You don’t need a “new” routine every three weeks to “shock” the muscle.
 You need to do the same fundamental movements and systematically update the equation.
-In my book, I show you a strategy called Adaptive Progressive Overload to implement this without burning out.
-If the numbers on your logbook aren’t moving up over time, your physique won’t either.
+In my book, The 40+ Blueprint, I show you a strategy called Adaptive Progressive Overload to implement this without burning out.

-In the gym, I see guys chasing “the pump” or “the burn.”
+In the gyms around Van Buren and Southeast Missouri, I see guys chasing “the pump” or “the burn.”
 Those are feelings, not data points.
 Feelings are liars.
 I want to see your logbook.
 Whether you use an app like Hevy or a notebook, you need to track your lifts.

 You have everything you need: barbells and dumbbells.
 You don’t need a $5,000 selectorized machine.
 You need the discipline to look at what you did last Tuesday and beat it by one rep or five pounds.
 It is a slow, methodical grind.
 Aim to progress every 1-2 weeks.
 You are building a body through compound interest.
 It’s not flashy, but it’s the only thing that works.

 You can’t out-train a garbage diet, and you definitely can’t guess your way to a leaner physique.
 Most men fail because they’re chasing “superfoods” instead of managing their energy ledger.
-Your body operates on the strict math of Total Daily Energy Expenditure (TDEE).
+Your body operates on the strict math of Total Daily Energy Expenditure (TDEE)—the total number of calories you burn daily.
+This includes your Basal Metabolic Rate (BMR), daily movement (NEAT), and even the energy it takes to digest your food (TEF).

 If you aren’t running the numbers on your Total Daily Energy Intake (TDEI), you’re just hoping for the best.
-Hope is not a strategy.
 To lose the gut, you need a caloric deficit.
 To build the frame, you need a slight surplus.
-If you aren’t tracking, you’re guessing, and guessing leads to the same “dad bod” you’ve been carrying for five years.

 The Protein Floor